TommasoBenvenuti/Chemical_equilibrium/README.md

  ==== Results ====

 The Code confirm that conformer B is more stable than A, at 298.15 K and generally all over the range.
 The analysis reveals an exponential decrease in the equilibrium constant with increasing temperature.
-This behavior is visualized using the provided MATLAB script.
+This behavior, which is expected, has been demonstrated numerically and can be visualized using the provided MATLAB script.

 === How to Compile ====
 1. --- Compile Modules ---